Prognosis means the likely course of a health condition, based on medical experience.

 There are some factors that have been shown to suggest how MS may develop.
-These have been observed in long-term studies and reflect the trend associated with certain symptoms.
-They do not represent a guide as to how an individual's MS will develop.
+These have been observed in long-term studies and reflect a general trend.
+They do not represent a guide to how a specific person's MS will develop.
 Multiple sclerosis remains a very unpredictable condition.

-Factors that are suggestive of a relatively better disease course are:
+Factors that are associated with a relatively better disease course are:

-- few relapses in the first few years after diagnosis
+- having few relapses in the first few years after diagnosis

-- symptoms that are sensory in nature (such as numbness or tingling).
+- having symptoms that are mainly sensory in nature (such as numbness or tingling).

 Many people diagnosed with MS take steps to improve their general health, such as altering their diet or taking more exercise.